Cell and Molecular Bioscience

-Science is at the heart of a knowledge-based economy, and in the new century bioscience is leading the way in innovation, enterprise, and expansion.
-At Victoria, Cell and Molecular Bioscience is one of the five majors offered by the School of Biological Sciences within the Bachelor of Science (BSc) and subject concentrates on five areas:
+Science is at the heart of a knowledge-based economy, and in the new century bioscience is leading the way in innovation, enterprise and expansion.
+At Victoria, Cell and Molecular Bioscience is offered as a major within the Bachelor of Science (BSc) and subject concentrates on five areas:

 One of the most in-demand and exciting areas in modern science, Cell and Molecular Bioscience is a truly relevant area of study for economies like New Zealand.

 - BIOL 340, BMSC 339; one course from BMSC 334, 335, 343, 354, BTEC 301

 Information about postgraduate study in Cell and Molecular Bioscience can be found on the School of Biological Sciences website.